deployKF/website/content/guides/local-quickstart.md

 For this quickstart, we will use the [deployKF ArgoCD Plugin](https://github.com/deployKF/deployKF/tree/main/argocd-plugin) which adds a special kind of ArgoCD `Application` that produces deployKF manifests.
 This allows us to define the platform using a single app-of-apps which only needs your [values](#about-values), and a [deployKF version](#deploykf-versions).

-!!! steps "Step 1 - Verify kubectl Context"
+!!! step "Step 1 - Verify kubectl Context"

     We need to ensure that our `kubectl` context is set to the new `k3d` cluster.
     This is so we don't accidentally install ArgoCD into the wrong cluster.